laurent-martin/aspera-hsts-operations/README.md

 # IBM Aspera HSTS Operations

-This document lists some common configuration on Aspera HSTS
+This document lists some common configuration on Aspera HSTS.

+All can be scripted, but for the sake of education, this is done step by step.

 ## Configuration as tethered node in AoC